HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 Cost: $20-$40

-We assess your situation and recommend the best option during installation—no guessing.
+We asses your situation and recommend the best option during installation—no guessing.
+Weve done this for hundreds of homes across Chicago.

-We don't just wire it and leave.
-Here's the full installation process:
+We dont just wire it and leave.
+Alot of companys do that but were not like that.
+Heres the full installation process:

-Old Chicago homes have HVAC quirks that break smart thermostat DIY installs:
+Old Chicago homes have HVAC quirks that break smart thermostat DIY installs.
+Weve seen these issues alot in Rogers Park, West Ridge, Andersonville, and other older neighborhoods:

-Most smart thermostats don't work with 24V steam boiler systems.
-We install line-voltage adapters or recommend compatible models (Mysa, Honeywell Home T9).
+Most smart thermostats dont work with 24V steam boiler systems.
+Theres alot of these in Bridgeport and Pilsen.
+We install line-voltage adapters or recommend compatible models.

 Pre-1990s furnaces with mercury switches need isolation relays for smart thermostats.
-We install them.
+We install them—seen alot of these in older Hyde Park homes.

 2-stage furnaces or heat pumps need proper wiring configurations.
+DIY installs mess this up alot.
 We program staging correctly.

 Multiple thermostats controlling dampers require zone-compatible models.
-We verify before installation.
+We verify before installation so you dont waste money.

-Standing-pilot furnaces without transformers can't power smart thermostats.
+Standing-pilot furnaces without transformers cant power smart thermostats.
 We add transformers or recommend battery-powered models.
+Common in Old Town and Wicker Park buildings.

-Don't let a $200 smart thermostat damage your $1,500 furnace control board.
-We test first.
+Dont let a $200 smart thermostat damage your $1,500 furnace control board.
+We test first so you dont end up with a bigger problem.

 $230-250